 General Landscape Uses: Vine for a fence or other support.
 Can also be allowed to climb trees.

-Availability: Widely available in central Florida.
-Available at native plant nurseries in northeast Florida.
+Availability: Widely available at native plant nurseries in central and northeast Florida.
+Also available in Naples at Everglades Native Designs.

 Description: Twining evergreen vine to 20 feet with dark green leaves 1 inch long.
 Bright yellow trumpet shaped flowers.
 Plant can be aggressive.